 BT had a lot to share in their annual report, but chose only to display the most important information on this designated page of their main website (with optional downloads of PDFs available via the click of some clearly labelled buttons).
 BT utilized videos, infographics, and images to share their findings — and incorporated horizontal scrolling and expandable/collapsible features to include extra content but not take up more vertical space than necessary at any one given time.
-A top-fixed navigation bar also allows quick access to each section of the page.
+A top-fixed navigation bar also gives quick access to each section of the page.
 (They followed a similar style the year before.)

 “MailChimp is an email marketing service provider, founded in 2001.
 It has 7 million users that collectively send over 10 billion emails through the service each month.”

 Mail Chimp have been doing online annual reports for years, and their 2012 one is a stand-out.
 A two-column design that lets the data scroll on the right, combined with a fade-in background colour change (depending on what section you’re in) makes for a pretty good visual experience.
 The data — displayed in simple graphs, infographics, and large numbers — is easy to absorb, and the rollover animations on some of the icons are a nice touch.

 “Calgary Urban Project Society is a non-profit organization dedicated to helping individuals and families in Calgary overcome poverty.”